 On the other hand, since September 2017, beneficiaries of international protection who are able to work but cannot secure employment are required to complete a one-year standardised integration programme focusing on language acquisition, career orientation and vocational qualification (see Social Welfare).

-The imbalanced distribution of supply and demand within Austria also presents a challenge to integration into the labour market.
+Concerning labour forces, the imbalanced distribution of supply and demand within Austria also presents a challenge to integration into the labour market.
 Many persons with protection status relocate into urban centres, especially Vienna, where the unemployment rate is also higher than in the western federal provinces.
 There is a great demand for workers in the tourism regions of the West.
-In the public debate, the tense situation of the Austrian labour market is one area, which militates for the closing of borders.
+In the public debate, the tense situation of the Austrian labour market is one area which is used to argue in favour of the closing of borders.

-In July 2019, the director of the Labour Market Service stated that 40% of the total recognised refugees in 2016 found employment, and that 35% of recognised refugees in 2017 also found employment.
-In total, around 9% of all persons registered as unemployed were asylum status holders, and 20% of all unemployed beneficiaries of international protection under 25 years are residing in Vienna.
-In July 2021, the Head of the Labour Market Service announced, that out of the 9,500 persons that were granted asylum in 2015 and subsequently registered at the Labour Market Service, more than 50% found employment.
+In July 2019, the director of the Labour Market Service stated that 40% of all recognised refugees in 2016 had found employment, and that 35% of recognised refugees from 2017 had also found employment.
+In total, around 9% of all persons registered as unemployed were asylum status holders, and 20% of all unemployed beneficiaries of international protection under 25 years were residing in Vienna.
+In July 2021, the Head of the Labour Market Service announced that out of the 9,500 persons that were granted asylum in 2015 and subsequently registered at the Labour Market Service, more than 50% had found employment.
 Nevertheless, refugees and beneficiaries of subsidiary protection were heavily affected by the consequences of the Covid-19 pandemic on the labour market.
-Especially women lost work, and the integration into the labour market has deteriorated in this aspect according to the Head of the Labour Market Service.
+Women, in particular, lost work, and their integration into the labour market has deteriorated in this aspect according to the Head of the Labour Market Service.